Frequently Asked Questions

 Where can I go fishing at Fort Indiantown Gap?

-Marquette Lake and Indiantown Run are stocked with trout annually and are open to the general public.
-Public fishing is open from the Trout Nursery on Indiantown Run to Marquette Lake.
-Fishing at Shuey Lake is now restricted access and by outdoor recreation permit only.
+Marquette Lake and Indiantown Run are stocked with trout annually and are open to the general public. indiantown Run is open to public fishing without a FTIG permit from the Bridge on Wood Rd near the Trout Nursery, though Marquette Lake, to Route 443 south of the spillway.
+Fishing at Shuey Lake and in A-21 is now restricted access and by outdoor recreation permit only.
 Shuey Lake will NOT be stocked with trout and is only open when Training Area A-16 is available.
 All other areas require an outdoor recreation permit, when the area is open in iSportsman, for fishing.

 What is DMAP?

-The DMAP unit south of Blue Mountain number at FTIG is 643.
+The DMAP unit south of Blue Mountain at FTIG is 643.
 This unit is comprised of all the “A” training areas and C-01.
-Hunters that would like to participate in the DMAP program can acquire up to two coupons a year per DMAP unit.
+MAP The DMAP unit north of Blue Mountain at FTIG is 2840.
+This includes all B, C, and D areas except C-01.
+MAP Hunters that would like to participate in the DMAP program can acquire up to two coupons a year per DMAP unit.
 Please see the Announcements tab on the FTIG iSportsman home page or check with the Wildlife Office: 717-821-3028 for where and when DMAP tags can be acquired.
-MAP

 What is the purpose of Earn-a-Buck?